Malchemis/Talk2Eve-AI/README.md

 ## Misc
 You can modify the level of the logging to see the debugging or error messages, if any.
 Don't hesitate to use your own.

-The archive folder was kept for reference, and contains some of the research done on the models and the knowledge base.
-It is not complete, and may have errors.